heavymetalavo/craft-aialttext/README.md

 #### 🧠 Model Options
 Some models that support vision capabilities:
+- `gpt-5-nano` - Fast, most affordable small model for focused tasks (default)
-- `gpt-4.1-nano` - Fast, affordable small model for focused tasks (default)
+- `gpt-4.1-nano` - Fast, affordable small model for focused tasks
 - `gpt-4o` - Fast, intelligent, flexible GPT model
 - `o1` - High-intelligence reasoning model

-To find out which models are capable of vision, check [the models page](https://platform.openai.com/docs/models), click into a model's detail page (e.g., [GPT-4.1-nano](https://platform.openai.com/docs/models/gpt-4.1-nano)) and look for "**Input**: Text, image" in the features columns at the top.
+To find out which models are capable of vision, check [the models page](https://platform.openai.com/docs/models), click into a model's detail page (e.g., [gpt-5-nano](https://platform.openai.com/docs/models/gpt-5-nano)) and look for "**Input**: Text, image" in the features columns at the top.

 #### 💬 Default prompt

 > Describe the image provided, make it suitable for an alt text description (roughly 150 characters maximum).
 Consider transparency within the image if supported by the file type, e.g. don't suggest it has a dark background if it is transparent.
 Do not add a prefix of any kind (e.g. alt text: AI content) so the value is suitable for the alt text attribute value of the image.
+When describing a person do not assume their gender.
 Output in {site.language}

 #### 🔍 Image detail options
 - `low` - Less detailed, faster and cheaper (default to protect against unexpected costs)